Karl

 platelets and cause them to aggregate in vitro and in vivo.

-Platelet activation/aggregation is important for preventing blood
+Platelet activation/aggregation is important for preventing

-treatment includes the topical application of bovine or
+Thrombin treatment includes the topical application of bovine or

 recombinant thrombin, or the use of platelet gels in which

-autologous platelets are treated with bovine thrombin and added to
+autologous platelets are treated with bovine thrombin and added

-the surgical site (Brissett and Hom (2003) Curr.
+to the surgical site (Brissett and Hom (2003) Curr.
 Opin.

 Otolaryngol.
 Head Neck Surgery 11, 245-250; Man et al., (2001)

 Plast.
 Reconstr.
 Surg.
 107, 229-237; Saltz (2001) Plast.

 Reconstr.
 Surg.
-107, 238-239; Bhanot and Alex (2002) Facial Plast.
+107, 238-239; Bhanot and Alex (2002) Facial

+Plast.
 Surg.
-18,

-27-33).
-However, the use of animal products could cause allergic
+18, 27-33).
+However, the use of animal products

-reactions or cause possible contamination of platelet rich plasma
+could cause allergic reactions or cause possible contamination

-(PRP) with infectious agents.
-The use of recombinant thrombin or a
+of platelet rich plasma (PRP) with infectious agents.
+The use of

-peptide that mimics thrombin action could be used as an
+recombinant thrombin or a peptide that mimics thrombin action

-treatment is expensive and could also give rise to allergic
+however, this type of treatment is expensive and could also give

-[0004] Since calcium signaling plays such an important role in so
+[0004] Since calcium signaling plays such an important role in

-signaling pathways for therapeutic purposes.
-For example, there is
+calcium signaling pathways for therapeutic purposes.
+For

-functions, including aggregation of human platelets, for
+calcium-mediated cell functions, including aggregation of human

-other needs are addressed, at least in part, by one or more
+These and various other needs are addressed, at least in part,

-embodiments of the present invention.
+by one or more embodiments of the present invention.

 [0005] One or more aspects of the invention provide a method for